penguinboy/Super-SMTP-Server/README.md

 1. Clone this git repo
 2. Include the 'SuperSmtpServer' project in your solution (add a reference to the project, duh)
-3. Add a useing statement in your code
+3. Add a using statement in your code using SuperSmtpServer;

-    using SuperSmtpServer;
-4. At an appropriate time, init the server component

-    var server = new SmtpServer();
+4. At an appropriate time, init the server component var server = new SmtpServer();
-5. Add an event listener to the MessageReceived event

-    server.MessageRecieved += new MailMessageHandler(server_MessageRecieved);
+5. Add an event handler to the MessageReceived event server.MessageRecieved += new MailMessageHandler(server_MessageRecieved);